-Part 3 of the Valuation of Land Act 1960 provides that a property owner may lodge an objection against the valuation of a property or the Australian Valuation Property Classification Code (AVPCC) within two months of the issue of the original or amended (supplementary) Rates and Valuation Charges Notice (Rates Notice), or within four months if the notice was not originally issued to the occupier of the land.
+Part 3 of the Valuation of Land Act 1960 provides that a property owner may lodge an objection against the valuation of a property or the Australian Valuation Property Classification Code (AVPCC) within two months of the issue of the original or amended (supplementary) Rates and Valuation Notice (Rates Notice), or within four months if the notice was not originally issued to the occupier of the land.

-A property owner must lodge their objection to the valuation or the AVPCC in writing to the Maroondah City Council.
+A property owner must lodge their objection to the valuation or the AVPCC using the Victoria State Government Object to Rating Valuation portal.
 Property owners also have the ability to object to the site valuations on receipt of their Land Tax Assessment.
-Property owners can appeal their land valuation within two months of receipt of their Council Rate Notice (via Council) or within two months of receipt of their Land Tax Assessment (via the State Revenue Office).
+Property owners can appeal their land valuation within two months of receipt of their Council Rate Notice (via State Government portal) or within two months of receipt of their Land Tax Assessment (via the State Revenue Office).

-1.4.4 RATING DIFFERENTIALS
+4.4 Rating Differentials